In this Article

 - You may add some ice to enjoy a chilled smoothie.

-- You may add some fresh coconut milk or bananas too to add an extra zing to your smoothie.
+- You may add some fresh coconut milk or bananas too to make your smoothie extra special.

 Other Ways to Induce Labour Naturally

 Apart from eating pineapples, there are several other ways of inducing labour naturally that you can try as well.
-Here are some of some natural ways that you can opt for:
+Here are some natural ways that you can opt for:

 1. Warm Water Bath

-Soaking yourself in a warm water bath is a great way of going into labour too.
-Warm water not only helps you relax but it is one of the most effective and natural ways of inducing labour.
+Soaking yourself in a warm water bath is a great way of going into labour.
+Warm water not only helps you relax, but it is one of the most effective and natural ways of inducing labour.
 However, you should not keep the water too hot as your baby may feel hot and uncomfortable.

 3. Eating Spicy Food

-You like eating spicy food then you can do so for getting into labour too.
-This happens because your body releases prostaglandins hormones as you eat spicy food and this helps in inducing contractions in your uterus.
+If you like eating spicy food, then you can use it to induce labour as well.
+This happens because your body releases prostaglandins hormones as you eat spicy food, and this helps in inducing contractions in your uterus.